 “It is quite true that man lives by bread alone — when there is no bread.
 But what happens to man’s desires when there is plenty of bread and when his belly is chronically filled?

-At once other (and “higher”) needs emerge and these, rather than physiological hungers, dominate the organism.
+At once other (and “higher”) needs to emerge and these, rather than physiological hunger, dominate the organism.
 And when these in turn are satisfied, again new (and still “higher”) needs emerge and so on.
-This is what we mean by saying that the basic human needs are organized into a hierarchy of relative prepotency” (Maslow, 1943)
+This is what we mean by saying that the basic human needs are organised into a hierarchy of relative prepotency” (Maslow, 1943)

 Maslow continued to refine his theory based on the concept of a hierarchy of needs over several decades (Maslow, 1943, 1962, 1987).